loosolab/Datenanalyse-2021/wp5/README.md

 * [GO analysis](http://www.pantherdb.org)
 * [pathway analysis](https://reactome.org)

 For the gene ontology (GO) analysis you have to insert the gene sets from the files (motif gene sets are stored in *annotation/gene_sets_motifs*) you want to analyze.
+Please choose *Statistical overrepresentation test* and then *GO biologialprocess complete* in step 3 *3.
+Select Analysis.*.
 From the analysis results you have to export the "Table".
 The output file is named *analysis.txt* automatically.
 Please rename the file (add motif name) like *motifName_analysis.txt* and save the files in the folder *annotation/GO_analysis*.
 For the pathway analysis you have to choose the [Analysis Tools](https://reactome.org/PathwayBrowser/#TOOL=AT).
 There you have to insert the gene sets from the files (motif gene sets are stored in *annotation/gene_sets_motifs*) you want to analyze.
 From the analysis results you have to export the "Pathway analysis results" and the "Not found identifiers".
 The output files are named *result.csv* ("Pathway analysis results") and *not_found.csv* ("Not found identifiers") automatically.
 Please rename the files (add motif name) like *motifName_results.csv* or *motifName_not_found.csv* and save the files in the folder *annotation/GO_analysis*.

 ## Usage